 Trust me, I get it.
 When it comes to comparing physical activity to your favorite reality tv show, that tv show is most likely always going to win.
-I try to think of long term.
-How will my current decisions affect my overall quality of life in the years to come.
+I try to think of the long term.
+How will my current decisions affect my overall quality of life in the next few days, weeks, and years to come.

 Ideas for Physical Activity:

 - After dinner walk with your family, pet, friend, or spouse.

 - Search for new local trails to hike on the weekends

 - Jump on a trampoline

 - Dance to your favorite songs or follow along a dance youtube tutorial

 - Ride a bike